MisanthropicBit/colorise/README.rst

 Implementation notes
 --------------------
-On Linux and Unix there are no 'dark' themed backgrounds (perhaps "bolded" colors which do not truly represnt darkened colors), so calling
+On Linux and Unix there are no 'dark' themed backgrounds (perhaps "bolded" or "bright" colors are a better name, but do not truly represnt darkened colors), so calling

     >>> colorise.cprint("Isn't this wrong?", bg='darkred')

-will just set the background color to red.

-Due to the many different termnial/console types, it is virtually impossible to correctly map color names to their actual colors.
-You may see variations (like 'yellow' showing up as brownish, e.g. on my Xubuntu box) or other discrepancies. ``colorise`` assumes the following available colors:
+will not necessarily give the expected result.
+This is due to the many different termnial/console types, making it is virtually impossible to correctly map color names to their actual colors.
+Additionally, some consoles, such as iTerm and the Windows standard console, lets you redefine colors, so that using logical colornames is no guarantee for consistency. ``colorise`` assumes the following available colors on all systems:

 - Black
 - Red